 In the material extrusion process, a continuous filament of thermoplastic or composite material is heated and disbursed through a nozzle, which proceeds to move horizontally and vertically over the build platform, adding to each layer.
 A common process for many inexpensive, domestic and hobby 3D printers, it is a highly popular additive manufacturing process in terms of availability for general consumer demand and quality.
 A relatively low-temperature process, it can operate without supervision, utilize a wide variety of materials and has low initial and running costs.

 It is used in a variety of industries, from automotive to consumer goods, and is leveraged in many stages of the process, including development, prototyping and production.
 It can be used to print detailed end-use parts and is the most common process for jigs, fixtures and tooling.
 Material extrusion is referred to as Fused Deposition Modeling (FDM™) or Fused Filament Fabrication (FFF).

 Unlike VAT Photopolymerization, Material Jetting (MJ) doesn't require a vat of resin.
 Instead, a printhead similar to those used in standard inkjet printing dispenses droplets of photopolymer in a linear fashion on the desired areas of the build platform.
 As the droplets are deposited, an ultraviolet light attached to the Y bridge cures them.
 These systems can control their material deposition in a very small volumetric pixel, sometimes called a voxel.
 This ability to control very fine details of the deposition leads to a product with fine feature detail and a smooth surface finish.

 Multiple inkjet printheads can simultaneously dispense different materials, enabling multi-material and full-color printing.
 Supports structures are required, but dissolvable support structures are a straightforward and common solution.
-MJ-made parts are best leveraged to print non-functional prototypes, and they are well-suited to fabricating realistic visual and haptic prototypes with surfaces smooth enough to resemble injection molded parts.
+MJ-made 3D printed parts are best leveraged to print non-functional prototypes, and they are well-suited to fabricating realistic visual and haptic prototypes with surfaces smooth enough to resemble injection molded parts.